e-it/theme-heisenberg/README.md

 If you unset this option you have to set the size of each widget manually in the widget options!
 Check 3.5.

 ###1.2.2.
 Top and Bottom Widget Positions
 You can choose a background image for the top and the bottom widget position.
 This image can be overridden in the page settings.
-Siehe 2.3
+Check 2.3

 #2.
 Page Settings